 Graduate students are encouraged to join the Kansas State Speech Language Hearing Association (KSSLHA), the pre-professional organization for students interested in the study of communication sciences and disorders.
-The student organization meets monthly and is involved in several service and philanthropic activities throughout the year.
-Graduate students who belong to NSSHLA for the last two years of their graduate program can receive a discount when applying for certification (NSSLHA to ASHA Conversion Discount).
+The student organization meets monthly and is involved in a number of service and philanthropic activities throughout the year.

-Learn more about community outreach and engagement activities, including a support group for stuttering led by CSD faculty with the assistance of graduate students.
+Learn more about community outreach and engagement activities, including support groups for traumatic brain injury and stuttering led by CSD faculty with the assistance of graduate students.